SpaceX Rocket Set to Liftoff with Crew of Four, Including Russian Cosmonaut

 The blast-off, scheduled for noon local time Wednesday from Kennedy Space Center in Florida, followed a series of delays that had pushed back the launch by several weeks.
 The astronauts are traveling aboard SpaceX’s Crew Dragon — the sixth time the space agency has relied on Elon Musk’s company to transport NASA personnel and international partners to the space station since Dragon’s inaugural crewed mission in May of 2020.

-The multinational crew’s arrival at the station– planned for Thursday — will begin a six-month-long stay in orbit.
+The multinational crew’s arrival at the station — planned for Thursday after a 29-hour journey — will begin a six-month-long stay in orbit.
 They include two NASA astronauts: Josh Cassada and Nicole Mann, a member of one of the Round Valley Indian Tribes in California, along with Japanese astronaut Koichi Wakata, and Anna Kikina from Russia.

+Kikina’s presence marks the first time a Russian cosmonaut has traveled to orbit on a Dragon spacecraft.
+Since SpaceX began launching crews to the ISS, NASA and Russia’s state space corporation Roscosmos have been working together on a crew-swap agreement.
+That has continued even as relations have deteriorated in the wake of Russia’s invasion of Ukraine.

+In July, NASA decried the actions of three Russian cosmonauts aboard the ISS, who posed for pictures with flags considered to be anti-Ukraine propaganda.
+But the two sides have pushed forward and on Sept.
+21, NASA astronaut Frank Rubio traveled to the ISS on a Russian Soyuz, along with two cosmonauts.

 More stories like this are available on bloomberg.com